samfeldstein/notebook/content/notes/jiu-jitsu.md

 created: 2024-11-04
 updated: 2024-11-04
 ---
+## Fundamentals

+You don’t learn to cook by learning one recipe per day.

 From blue to white belt, focus on defense.

 From purple to black belt, learn how to submit.